Eino: Workflow Orchestration Framework

 }

-// wordCounter is a lambda function that count occurrences of SubStr within FullStr
+// wordCounter is a lambda function that counts occurrences of SubStr within FullStr

 wordCounter := func(ctx context.Context, c counter) (int, error) {